-The screenshot shows the Microsoft Azure portal with the URL [https://portal.azure.com/#resource/SRLoadBalance](#).
-The page title is "SRLoadBalance | Backend pools".
-The left sidebar includes sections for Overview, Activity log, Access control (IAM), Tags, Diagnose and solve problems, Settings (with Backend pools selected), Monitoring, and Automation.
+The screenshot shows the Microsoft Azure portal interface.
+The top navigation bar has 'Microsoft Azure' and a search bar.
+Below it, the breadcrumb navigation shows 'Home > SRLoadBalance > SRLoadBalance | Backend pools'.
+The left sidebar has sections for Overview, Activity log, Access control (IAM), Tags, Diagnose and solve problems, Settings (with 'Backend pools' selected and highlighted with a red box), Monitoring, and Automation.
 The main content area shows a table with columns for Backend pool, Virtual machine, Virtual machine status, and Network interface.
-A message "No results" is displayed.
-At the top right, there is a search bar and a "Refresh" button.
-The "Add" button in the top right corner of the main content area is highlighted with a red box.
+A message 'No results' is displayed.
+At the top of the main content area, there are 'Search (Ctrl+ /)' and 'Add' buttons, with the 'Add' button also highlighted with a red box.